SuperOfficeDocs/superoffice-docs/docs/customer-center/edit-template.md

 The file *subscribe.html* can then handle the writing to the extra table: `%extraTableInsert("1").field("y_1.x_2=" + _email)%`.
 This will result in adding a new table to extra table 1, where the field `x_2` will be set to the value specified in the form.

-## How can I create drop downs on the customer pages where you can choose the category from a hierarchical view?
+## How can I create drop-downs on the customer pages where you can choose the category from a hierarchical view?

-Customer Center is default shipped with templates that lists the categories in a single drop down.
+Customer Center is default shipped with templates that lists the categories in a single drop-down.
 If you want these to show the categories in a hierarchical manner, you have to make some small changes to the templates.

 In *framework.html* you have to add the following between the `<head>` tags:

 `%IF:category.head% %category.head% %ENDIF%`

-To use the category drop down, you enter the following into the right templates:
+To use the category drop-down, you enter the following into the right templates:

 `%IF:category.body% %category.body% %ENDIF%`